alinski29/Stonks.jl/README.md

 ---

 ### **Persisting data**
-Using a `FileStore`, you can easily persist and incrementaly update data having at least one identifier and one time dimension.
+Using a `FileStore`, you can easily persist and incrementally update data having at least one identifier and one time dimension.
 Default file format is CSV, but you can plug in any format you wish.
-See [example for custom file formats](#create-api-endpoints-for-your-custom-models).
+See [example for custom file formats](#create-api-resources-for-your-custom-models).
 ```julia
 using Chain, Dates, DataFrames
 using Stonks